 A significant obstacle to market acceptance of alternative fuel vehicles is the uncertain availability of refueling stations.
 Consumers are reluctant to purchase these new-technology vehicles if the supply and availability of the fuels are in doubt.
 Furthermore, most retail gas stations are not able to take the investment risk of installing alternative fuel dispensing facilities for a product that is unproven in the marketplace.
 By partnering with the private sector and bearing some of the cost and/or risk, the state is seeking to spur the development of an alternative fuels distribution network.

 An Alternative Fuels Corridor is a series of alternative fuel distribution sites conveniently located for the traveling public to meet the emerging need for such supplies.
-The concept for the “Alternative Fuels Corridor” includes evenly spaced alternative fueling stations traversing the length of Interstate 5 from British Columbia through Washington and Oregon to Baja, California
+The concept for the “Alternative Fuels Corridor” includes evenly spaced alternative fueling stations traversing the length of Interstate 5 from British Columbia (BC), Canada through Washington, Oregon and California to Baja California (BC), Mexico.

-In September of 2007, USDOT announced that I-5 had been designated as a Corridor of the Future.
+The U.S. Department of Transportation designated I-5 as a Corridor of the Future.
 The purpose of the Corridors of the Future Program is to develop innovative national and regional approaches to reduce congestion and improve the efficiency of freight delivery.
 Part of the application submitted by Washington, Oregon and California included the development of alternative fuels distribution along the corridor as a possible interstate initiative for a future focused, sustainable transportation corridor.

 The 2007 Legislature directed WSDOT, through its Public-Private Partnerships Office to explore the feasibility of distributing alternative fuels along state Department of Transportation rights-of-way.